-- a) Notification of all Subscribers, RAs and Relying Parties, the PMAs with which the eduPKI CA has sought and successfully obtained accreditation, TACAR and concerned organisations in a period at least three months prior to termination. - b) Timely revocation of all Certificates. - c) Safe destruction of all private keys held by the CA.
+- a) Notification of all Subscribers, RAs and Relying Parties, the PMAs with which the eduPKI CA has sought and successfully obtained accreditation, TACAR and concerned organisations in a period at least three months prior to termination. - b) Timely revocation of all Certificates. - c) Generation and publication of a CRL with the nextUpdate field set to a time after the expiration of all issued Certificates. - d) Safe destruction of all private keys held by the CA.